ProvableHQ/sdk/sdk/README.md

 ```

 ### 4.5 Initializing & Updating Mappings
-Updating mappings is done by executing a program function on the Aleo network which has a finalize block that updates the
+Updating mappings is done by executing a program function on the Aleo network which has a finalized block that updates the
 program's mapping.
 For instance the `transfer_public` function in the `credits.aleo` program updates the `account`
 mapping (and thus a user's balance) when called.